-An individual can create a Lasting Power of Attorney covering their property and financial affairs and/or a separate LPA for their health and welfare.
-It’s possible to appoint the same or different attorneys in respect of each Lasting Power of Attorney, with both versions contain safeguards against possible misuse.
+An individual can create a Lasting Power of Attorney covering their property and financial affairs and/or a separate health and welfare LPA.
+It’s possible to appoint the same or different attorneys in respect of each Lasting Power of Attorney, with both versions containing safeguards against possible misuse.

 1) When an Individual loses the capacity to manage their own financial affairs.

 It’s not hard to imagine the difficulties that could arise where an individual loses the capacity to manage their own financial affairs, and without access to their bank account, pension and investments, family and friends could face an additional burden at an already stressful time.

 Lasting Powers of Attorney should be a consideration in all financial planning discussions.
 Planning for the loss of mental capacity or physical incapacity should sit alongside any planning for ill health or unexpected death.

 Commencing from 1 October 2007, it is no longer possible to establish a new enduring power of attorney (EPA) in England and Wales, but those already in existence remain valid.

 The attorney would have been given authority to act in respect of the donor’s property and financial affairs as soon as the EPA was created.